istqborg/istqb_product_base/example-document/03-troubleshooting.md

 ## Invalid references to files in `syllabus.tex` file

-Every MD files you want to include in your document have to be added to `\TeX`{=tex} file.
+Every MD file that you want to include in your document has to be added to a `\TeX`{=tex} file.
 If the file referenced in the `\TeX`{=tex} file does not exist (wrong path, wrong name of the file, missing extension, etc.) the pipeline job will fail.
 Example of the log:

 ```
 !
 Package markdown Error: Markdown file